App version: 0.1.0

 Alternative Small Business Loans

 Yes, there are small business funding alternatives to traditional financing, and they tend to have more lenient qualifications for potential borrowers.
-You might explore options like lines of credit, equipment loans, and merchant cash advances.
+You might explore options like business lines of credit or merchant cash advances.
 But know that some of these may have higher interest rates if you have poor credit.

 Small Business Grants